Duane321/true_theta/posts/trueskill/README.md

   - Tennis: 326,306 matches, 2502 players who have played at least 40 games in the career
   - Warcraft 3: 85,777 matches, 175 players who have played at least 40 games in the career
   - Boxing: 25,651 matches, 303 players who have played at least 40 games in the career
-  - UFC: 7,660 matches

 - `plots_updated_params`: plots of latest model.
 For each game, it contains skillcurve of major players, calibration of train and test set.
-Please note that since UFC has very few games available, we only do a calibration on the entire dataset without doing train-test split.